RWKV/rwkv.cpp/README.md

 ### 3. Get an RWKV model

-#### Option 3.1.
-Download pre-quantized Raven model

-There are pre-quantized Raven models available on [Hugging Face](https://huggingface.co/BlinkDL/rwkv-4-raven/tree/main).
-Check that you are downloading `.bin` file, **not** `.pth`.

-#### Option 3.2.
-Convert and quantize PyTorch model

 **Requirements**: Python 3.x with [PyTorch](https://pytorch.org/get-started/locally/).

-This option would require a little more manual work, but you can use it with any RWKV model and any target format.

 **First**, download a model from [Hugging Face](https://huggingface.co/BlinkDL) like [this one](https://huggingface.co/BlinkDL/rwkv-4-pile-169m/blob/main/RWKV-4-Pile-169M-20220807-8023.pth).